Cecco1509/markdown_parser/docs/05_spine_handler.md

     // Spine index of the first block whose continuation predicate failed.
     // Equal to spine_.size() if every block matched (no unmatched blocks). std::size_t first_unmatched;

+    // Set when the failing block was a fenced code block and the line is the
+    // closing fence. step3AppendText returns early without appending the fence
+    // line to any block's string_content.
+    bool swallow_line = false;
 };
 ```